titusdishon/sovtech-client/README.md

+# Project description

+This is the reactjs application that enables a user to fetch a list of people and their details.

+## Requirements:

+- Node js version ^14.x
+- React js version ^14.x
+- All other requirements will be installed as we proceed.

-# Getting Started with Create React App
+## Getting started with the project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+Clone the project:
+`git clone git@github.com:titusdishon/sovtech-client.git` if you are using ssh client or, `git clone https://github.com/titusdishon/sovtech-client.git` if you are using https: change directory into the cloned project directory and run:
+`npm i` on the shell.
+This will install all the required packages to start interacting with the project:

-In the project directory, you can run:
+In the poject directory, you can run:

 ### `npm start`